egallesio/STklos/INSTALL-android.md

 adb connect <PHONE-IP>:5555
 ```

-Then dp `adb devices` and `adb shell` to test the connection.
+Then do `adb devices` and `adb shell` to test the connection.

 You do NOT need the adb shell -- we will be using the Termux shell.
 Adb will be used solely
 to forward TCP connections so we can ssh into the device.

 ## Set up sshd in Termux

 Open Termux in the Android device and prepare it to accept
 ssh connections:

 ```